 University of Massachusetts Amherst is a wonderful decision for students pursuing an Astronomy & Astrophysics degree.
 The location of Amherst, Massachusetts, is satisfactory for students who opt for a quieter, suburban spot.

 University of Minnesota - Twin Cities is among your top options if you want to study Astronomy & Astrophysics.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+With over 20,000 undergraduates, this school is among the largest schools in the U.S..